Perchinka/CCC_ctf/README.md

 <p align="center">CTF beginner challenges for <b>Chesterton Comunity College</b> 2023.</p>

-You can find deployed tasks here: https://alex.lukin.family/ctf
+You can find deployed tasks here: https://alex.lukin.family/ctf (No, you can not, I've putted server down, sry🥲 )

 ## Table of Contents